cvcs-vmart/vmart/README.md

 # VMART (Visual Museum Augmented Reality Tour)
-by D. Bilardello, F. Melis, E. Prato for Computer vision and Cognitive Systems' project.
+by D. Bilardello, F. Melis, E. Prato for the course project “Computer vision and Cognitive Systems”
 ## The project
 <img width="3224" height="2290" alt="pipeline" src="https://github.com/user-attachments/assets/430049eb-4349-475b-80a8-e18a760bd992" />
 A novel way to explore art galleries, leveraging on various computer vision and AI-based techniques.
 We show how a structured elaboration pipeline combined with a well-integrated mixed reality scene can achieve very good results and provide a new way of exploring museums.
 We employed plenty different techniques and strategies, exploring their advantages and their drawback.
 Our Visual Museum Augmented Reality Tour, VMART, uses YOLO object detection to localize paintings and adjust perceptive distortion with classical computer vision methods.
 We then use DINOv2 to create embeddings used to help the painting construction and consent the retrieval.
 Finally, we use a modified EfficientNet finetuned for style and genre classification.
 We designed a new way of exploring a museum, by consenting a direct interaction between the user and the paintings, with information and similar artwork displayed on-demand.